Meriicistyle/TheCollection/SECURITY.md

 ## Reporting a Vulnerability

-I will take care if you report the error and what's causing it This is probably the best explanation.
+I will take care if you report the error and what's causing it.
+This is probably the best explanation.